UPDATE: Semi rollover crash closes I-90/94 West ramp to Highway 78 near Portage Saturday afternoon

 Wisconsin State Patrol Sgt.
 Adam Zoch said a preliminary investigation indicates that an unsecured “large paper roll” in the trailer caused the semi to tip over while turning on the ramp at about 12:30 p.m.

-The ramp was closed at 2:46 p.m. to allow crews to remove the paper rolls -- some of which had rolled into the ditch -- and later the semi.
-Zoch estimated the ramp would reopen by 6 or 7 p.m.
-Saturday.
+The ramp was closed at 2:46 p.m. to allow crews to remove the paper rolls — some of which had rolled into the ditch — and later the semi.

-The State Patrol is conducting the crash investigation and inspected the semi, he said.
+The State Patrol is conducting the crash investigation and inspected the semi, Zoch said.
 The Portage Fire Department, Columbia County Sheriff’s Office and Lifestar EMS also responded to the crash.
-Blystone Towing offloaded the paper rolls and are working on removing the semi trailer, while the Columbia County Highway Department helped with traffic direction.
+Blystone Towing offloaded the paper rolls and removed the semi trailer, while the Columbia County Highway Department helped with traffic direction.

 The driver from Alberta, Canada, was transported to Divine Savior Healthcare in Portage.